 Add second pedal

 Raise seat a bit further.
-Mention that most people walk with their legs straight, not bent.
-Eventually want leg straighter and not always bent when pedaling.
+Mention and demonstrate that most people walk with their legs straight, not bent.
+Eventually want leg to go almost straight when pedaling (just slight bend at the knee) and not always very bent when pedaling.

-Student positions bike parallel to a railing they can hold onto so they do not fall over
+Student positions bike parallel to a railing or post they can hold onto so they do not fall over.

 Hold brake with one hand and rail with other (or instructor holds bike) and have student start with first foot in pedal when pedal is all the way at the bottom of its stroke (just like they had it with one pedal glide) and move foot onto other pedal and back to ground repeatedly with their other foot starting from many different spots around the pedal so their body memorizes where the 2nd pedal is when the 1st pedal is all the way down.